legendreddragon/legendreddragon.github.io/lord/masters/olodrin.md

 | 120 |  70 |  4,000 | Power Axe |
 {: .masterstats }

+## Strategy

+The minimum generally accepted Weapon / Armour that is needed to defeat Olodrin is Short Sword (3K) / Leather Vest (3K).
 ## Encountering Olodrin

 This is the dialogue you see when you first go to the training center at level 4: